Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Tonight was a suddenly-Daar moment, and rarely had she ever seen him so pleased with himself.

-“Tacos ‘ta go, please!
-An’ make some ‘fer ‘yerself too!” *Bouncy* and *chipper* were not usually adjectives that worked for someone his size, but right now…
+"Tacos ‘ta go, please!
+An’ make some ‘fer ‘yerself too!" *Bouncy* and *chipper* were not usually adjectives that worked for someone his size, but right now…

-“Oh dear.
-Snatch a little bird, did you?”
+"Oh dear.
+Snatch a little bird, did you?"

-“The biggest, fattest, mos’ *crunchiest* lil’ bird that ever did chirp!”
+"The biggest, fattest, mos’ *crunchiest* lil’ bird that ever did chirp!"
 Daar poked his nose through the window, and grinned when she ritually spatulated his snout.

-“You want to be careful with those.
-They fill you up with your entire daily dose of Smug in one go.”
+"You want to be careful with those.
+They fill you up with your entire daily dose of Smug in one go."

-“Nah, I got unlimited smug in my meal plan!
-So c’mon, les’ go have some fun!”
+"Nah, I got unlimited smug in my meal plan!
+So c’mon, les’ go have some fun!"

-“I still have to cook your order, and close shop…”
+"I still have to cook your order, and close shop…"

-“Ugh, *fine…”* He plopped his rear end down and sat patiently, which was about all he *could* do.
+"Ugh, *fine…"* He plopped his rear end down and sat patiently, which was about all he *could* do.
 Leela knew perfectly well that he would have gladly helped her clean up...if only he could actually fit.

-“So, what miracle did you manage this time?”
+"So, what miracle did you manage this time?"

-“Guess y’ain’t watchin’ ‘yer phone, huh?”
+"Guess y’ain’t watchin’ ‘yer phone, huh?"

-“...Oh Mothers, what now?”
+"...Oh Mothers, what now?"

-“Naw, ain’t gon’ spoil th’ surprise!
+"Naw, ain’t gon’ spoil th’ surprise!
 Tonight, only thing I wanna do is eat tacos.
-An’ wrassle around by the fire with my most favoritiest females - ”
+An’ wrassle around by the fire with my most favoritiest females - "

-“Daar!
+"Daar!
 I have a business to run here!
-I can’t just take Friday nights off whenever I feel like it!”
+I can’t just take Friday nights off whenever I feel like it!"

-“But y’*do* feel like it.”
+"But y’*do* feel like it."
 He pant-grinned cheekily.
 And, well, there *was* something nice about just going off to play…especially with someone who *knew* how to play…

 But mortgages and business loans didn’t care about such things.

-“Daar.
+"Daar.
 I *really* can’t.
-I don’t have any help.”
+I don’t have any help."

-“Aww.
+"Aww.
 Well, okay.
-Can I jus’ hang out ‘fer a while an’ eat my tacos, then?”
+Can I jus’ hang out ‘fer a while an’ eat my tacos, then?"

-“Of course you can!”
+"Of course you can!"
 She set to work, and even though he timed his visits for minimal impact, well…

 There was a *crowd.*

-“Daar,” she asked when she handed him his order, and before wading into the backlog of *everyone else’s…* “What did you *do?”*
+"Daar," she asked when she handed him his order, and before wading into the backlog of *everyone else’s…* "What did you *do?"*

-“I promise you it’s good!
-But keep it a surprise ‘fer now, ‘kay?”
+"I promise you it’s good!
+But keep it a surprise ‘fer now, ‘kay?"

-“Fine…”
+"Fine…"

 Orders.
 So many orders.
 People *knew* he was there and there was definitely *some* sort of celebratory energy about him, but try as she might she couldn’t quite glean the details.